 Hannah Bostwick has the story in The Bellingham Herald: BELLINGHAM – The Bellingham Yacht Club’s annual Lighted Boat Parade will grace Bellingham Bay on Friday and Saturday, Dec.
 4 and 5.
 The 2009 parade route will sail past Boulevard Park and the Bellingham Cruise Terminal, through the east entrance of Squalicum Harbor and past all […]

 CBC News has this story: Quick action by a BC Ferries crew saved a 63-year-old man who jumped overboard from a ferry Tuesday.
-The Queen of Burnaby was sailing from Powell River on the mainland to Comox on Vancouver Island when the man jumped, according to RCMP.
-Police said the crew quickly launched two rescue […]
+The Queen of Burnaby was sailing from Powell River on the mainland to Comox on Vancouver Island when the man jumped, recipe according to RCMP.
+Police said the crew quickly launched two […]

 The rain is sheeting down on a chilly fall night in land-locked Kent, and Dave Calhoun is about as far as he could be from a tropical paradise.